Home Donate New Search Gallery How-To Books Links Workshops About Contact

 LEICA ELMAR 135mm f/4

-A swell performer, and a bargain today second-hand.
-It's a traditional non-tele design and therefore not marked as such, and its a little longer than the newer TELE-ELMARs which replace it.
+A superb performer, even today, and a bargain second-hand.
+It's a traditional non-tele design and therefore not marked TELE.
+It's a little longer than the newer TELE-ELMARs which replace it.

 It is the lightest 135mm ever sold by Leica, and seeing how inexpensive it is, along with high performance, this is the cheapskate's top pick.